Helperbird/website/src/pages/help/features/how-to-highlight-words-and-paragraphs-on-any-website.md

 youtubeId: vwT8SAJfU3E
 cardTitle: Highlighter
 featureDescription:
-  Learn how to highlight text on web pages using Helperbird's highlighter tool for easier studying and reference.
+  Learn how to highlight text on any website using Helperbird.
+Mark important information with different colors to help with studying and reference.
 footer: true
 header: true
 ---

-The highlighter tool lets you mark important text on web pages with different colors, making it easy to study and reference information later.
+## What is the Highlighter?

+The Highlighter lets you mark text on any website with colored highlights, just like using a highlighter pen on paper.
+The highlights stay visible while you are on the page.

+You can use different colors to organize information or mark important points.

 ---

+## Who is This For?

+This feature is helpful for:

+- Students studying and taking notes from online content
+- Anyone who wants to mark important information while reading
+- People doing research who need to track key points
+- Anyone who learns better by marking up text
+- People who want to organize information by color

+---

 ## Step 1: Open Helperbird

-Click the Helperbird owl icon in your browser toolbar to open the main dashboard.
+Click the Helperbird icon in your browser toolbar.
+It looks like a small owl and is usually in the top-right corner of your browser.

+This will open the Helperbird menu.

 ---

-## Step 2: Turn On Highlighter
+## Step 2: Go to the All Features Section

-Scroll down in the Helperbird menu and toggle **Highlighter** **on**.
+Scroll down to the bottom of the Helperbird menu.
+You will see a section called **All Features**.

+Click the arrow next to **All Features** to expand it and show all available features.

 ---

 ## Step 3: Enable the Highlight Menu

-In the Quick Actions area at the top of the menu, click the **Highlight menu** icon (chat bubble) to enable it.
+Look through the list of features until you see **Highlight menu**.

+Click the toggle switch next to **Highlight menu** to turn it **on**.
+The toggle will turn green when it is enabled.

+Now when you select text on any webpage, a small toolbar will appear near your selection.

 ---

-## Step 4: Highlight Text on Pages
+## Step 4: Select Text to Highlight

-On any web page:
+Go to any webpage and use your mouse to select the text you want to highlight.
+Click and drag to highlight a word, sentence, or paragraph.

-1. The highlighter menu will appear at the top with color options.
+A small toolbar will appear near your selected text with several options.

-2. Select your preferred color from the menu.
-3. Highlight any text on the page and it will be marked with your chosen color.
+---

+## Step 5: Choose a Color

+In the toolbar that appears, click the **Highlighter** button.

+A color palette will appear.
+Click on the color you want to use.

+The text you selected will immediately be highlighted in that color.

+You can select more text and highlight it in the same or different colors.

-**Tip:** Use different colors to categorize information—like yellow for key points, green for definitions, and pink for questions.
+**Tip:** Use different colors to organize your highlights.
+For example, use yellow for main ideas, green for definitions, and pink for things you want to review later.

 ---